India and the Netherlands

-For Dutch artists and cultural organisations, working with India can be hugely rewarding and enriching, but for projects or activities there has to be a clear interest or demand from the Indian partner and/or audience.
+For Dutch artists and cultural organisations, collaborating with India can be hugely rewarding and enriching, but it is essential that there is a clear interest or demand from the Indian partner or audience for any project or activity.
 Productive partnerships are developed in dialogue.
-Projects or activities connected to cultural trends in India, connecting cultures (for example with an exhibition of both Indian and Dutch artists), or linked to sustainability (e.g. with a demand for Dutch expertise) are particularly eligible to receive Dutch support.
+Projects or activities that align with cultural trends in India, connecting cultures (such as joint exhibitions featuring both Indian and Dutch artists), or focus on sustainability (e.g. with a demand for Dutch expertise) are especially eligible to receive Dutch support.

 Festivals